-Lovell insert stoves are designed to be operated with the fire door (s) always closed, apart from refueling (when alight) or cleaning (when cold).
+The Charlton stoves are designed to be operated with the fire door (s) closed at all times, apart from refueling (when alight) or cleaning (when cold).

 Never leave the appliance unattended for an extended length of time with the door (s) open.